marcomep/duplicate-finder/README.md

   -i INPUT, --input INPUT
                         Directory to scan files.
 It include all sub-folders at any depths.
 Hidden files are excluded.
   -o OUTPUT, --output OUTPUT
-                        Directory where to move/copy files that must be deleted because duplicated, they will have 'ORIGINAL_' in the name prefix.
-The samedirectory will be also used for copy of the original file if required (see option --copy original), they will have 'ORIGINAL_' in the name prefix.
+                        Directory where to move/copy files (with their sub-directory) that must be deleted because duplicated.
+Files in output directory they will have 'DELETED_' in the name prefix.
+The same directory will be also used for copy of the original file if required (see option --copy original), they will have 'ORIGINAL_' in the name prefix.
-  -a [{c,m}], --action [{c,m}]
+  -a {c,m}, --action {c,m}
                         Action to do when a duplicate is found: 'c' [Default] for copying file in output directory, 'm' for move.
   -c, --copy_original   Copy also original files in the output directory for comparison.
   -r REPORT, --report REPORT